-Designers use it to convey the ideas; clearly, you can add more UI details and simple interactions to the low-fidelity wireframes with a professional wireframe tool, creating high-fidelity wireframes.
+Designers use it to convey ideas; clearly, you can add more UI details and simple interactions to the low-fidelity wireframes with a professional wireframe tool, creating high-fidelity wireframes.

-Amongst the other types of wireframing and prototyping, these are the incredibly accurate prototypes with all the interactive and visual details.
+Amongst the other types of wireframing and prototyping, these are incredibly accurate prototypes with all the interactive and visual details.
 These prototypes are generally made perfect to a single pixel, where the designers use exact colours, fonts and other interactive elements.
 Clickable wireframe allows some improvement in the design with real interactions.
 The user can have an immersive experience of using the product with such interactions.
 The user can walk through the entire product using a clickable wireframe.

 The clickable wireframe also allows the developers to understand each interaction in the product.
 Some of the most common tools for creating clickable prototypes are Invision, Sketch, AxureRP, Figma, Adobe XD etc.

 Between wireframing and prototyping, on an elementary level, digital prototyping let us create a visual representation of the idea in mind, and in the final stages, it lets us create near-real clickable prototypes which mimic the behaviour of the product before development.

 - These prototypes let us put our assumptions and ideas to the test and allow us to tailor-fit the product at each step of creation itself.

 - Clickable prototypes also let us test the information architecture, visual hierarchy and interactions.

 - It bridges the gap between designers and developers and lets them prepare for the development work.

 - As clickable prototyping could be an immersive experience, it becomes easier to test it with real users in real-life scenarios.
 Also, you can examine the product in a very straightforward way.